Historic National Road in Addison, Pennsylvania

-The Skinny: We had decided late last summer, after coming back from our cruise to Alaska (click here for Part 1 of that trip report series, which came out on my old blog last summer), that we’d like to head to Bermuda for our big 2014 vacation, having heard lots of good things about the island nation.
+The Skinny: We had decided late last summer, after coming back from our cruise to Alaska, that we’d like to head to Bermuda for our big 2014 vacation, having heard lots of good things about the island nation.
 I also wanted to get a move on completing the “Kokomo” tour, having already been to Aruba, Jamaica, Key Largo, and Montego – though I suppose Jamaica and Montego are one and the same, and this is one tour that can never be completed, considering “Kokomo” doesn’t even exist.
 But I digress.

 The Plan: With a destination decided, we then decided to do the trip in mid-May for a few reasons.
 One, mid-May to the end of June is probably the slowest time of year at my job, so it’s as good a time as any to take off for a couple of weeks (plus, I could use the Memorial Day holiday to save a vacation day).
 Second, a May cruise to Bermuda falls squarely within shoulder season, since school is still in session, meaning lower prices and thinner crowds – and temperatures in the 70s in Bermuda, which would be perfect exploring weather.
 Third, this would provide an opportunity to try a new cruise line for us, Norwegian Cruise Line.
 So with that, we decided on May 16th-23rd from Boston on the Norwegian Dawn.
 Why this particular itinerary?
 We would have almost three full days to explore Bermuda, which was more time than other cruise line options provided.
 Plus, we had heard that cruising out of Boston was a fairly hassle-free experience.